Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 - Extend your arms and stretch your entire body.
 Inhale.

 - Pull your hands in slightly and put your weight on them in order to raise your body slowly as you exhale.

 - Repeat five times and rest.

 Sticking at it and getting results

 Try to do this exercise routine four or five times a week.
 Take your time and don’t rush – it’s consistency that will get results.
-Finally, if you want a little extra motivation, how about asking a friend if they want to exercise with you?

-Are you Pilates-mad?
 Share your tips in the comments section below.